-"Despite the Council of Priests only recently giving the those who are travelling more go ahead for the assembly, registrations immediately started coming in, in strong numbers," Mr van der Linden said.
+"Despite the Council of go ahead for the assembly, registrations immediately started coming in, in strong numbers," Mr van der Linden said.

 "There have been lots of e-mail and phone enquiries and there is clearly a lot of interest across the whole Archdiocese, which is so encouraging.